|

 stuttering performance by England, but they had managed to reach the

-quarter-finals where, waiting for them, were of all teams West Germany.
+quarter-finals where, waiting for them, were,

 Sir Alf Ramsey's poor PR performance - he was sullen and cold when